-Osta Love are Tobias Geberth and Leon Ackermann who started the band after moving to Berlin in 2010.
+Osta Love are multiinstrumentalist, singer, songwriter, producer Tobias Geberth and Leon Ackermann on drums.

-They weave diverse influences into their very own style of Artrock, always adding a dose of melancholic dreamscape to their unique sound, that touches both hearts and heads.
+The duo weaves diverse influences into their very own style of indie rock, always adding a dose of melancholic dreamscape to their unique sound, that touches both hearts and heads.

 We have known each other for quite a long time.
 Growing up in Heidelberg, we met on our first day of school which was September 11 2001 of all days.
 When we were about sixteen we started jamming in our standard issue Rock’n’Roll basement and writing riffs that all sounded like Led Zeppelin or Deep Purple.
 In 2010 we moved to Berlin and recorded our first real songs under the name Osta Love.
 One of our first gigs was opening for Boy & Bear, so we played our (probably pretty under-cooked) rock set to a slightly startled audience, who were in the mood for gentle folk songs...